-“long in your soul.”
+“do not be intent.”
 The Hebrew contains an idiom, and literally reads, “lift up your soul.”
 To lift up the soul to something is to desire it or to aspire to it.
-No parent would “long for” or even desire in any way, their child to die.
-Thus, this verse is a type of hyperbole in which if a parent does not have the godly love and resolve to discipline a child, it is as if the parent were longing for the child to die.
+No parent would desire for their child to die.
+Thus, this verse is a type of hyperbole in which if a parent does not have the godly love and resolve to discipline a child, it is as if the parent were wanting the child to die.
 A child who is not disciplined will become a fool and a disgrace (Prov.
 22:15; 29:15).

 “on causing his death.”
 The Hebrew reads more literally, “to kill him,” but that is easily misunderstood, perhaps leading to the thought that the father purposely kills his son.
 The Hebrew infinitive is translated with a causal force to show that the father’s lack of disciplining his son leads to the son’s death.